Ayroid/REUNITE/README.md

    npm start
    ```

-The Lost & Found Application should now be running locally.
+The REUNITE Application should now be running locally.

 ## Usage